Go Back

 Ingredients

-• 1 lb 454 g dried great Northern beans (or other white beans)
+• 1 lb Great Northern Beans other dry white beans, pre-soaked

-• ½ lb 226 destemmed and chopped kale, chard, or other greens
+• ½ lb Kale chard, or other greens, de-stemmed and chopped

 Instructions

 • Prepare your canning jars, lids, and the pressure canner itself.
-You will need seven 1-pint jars (500 ml).
+You will need seven 1-pint jars.

 • Drain the water from the soaked beans, placing the beans in a large stockpot.
 Cover them with fresh water.

-• Put the beans back into the stockpot, then add the water, broth, garlic, onions, greens, salt and pepper, and vinegar.
+• Put the beans back into the stockpot, then add the broth, garlic, onions, greens, salt and pepper, and vinegar (if using).
 Bring everything to a boil over high heat, then reduce to a gentle boil and boil for five minutes.

 • Use a bubble removal tool to remove the bubbles, then recheck the headspace.
 If you're short on broth, use boiling water or hot chicken broth to top the jars off.